fluxninja/aperture/docs/content/use-cases/service-protection/protection.md

 This policy monitors the latency of requests processed by the **`service1-demo-app.demoapp.svc.cluster.local`** service.
 It calculates the deviations in current latency from a baseline historical latency, which serves as an indicator of service overload.
+A deviation of **`1.1`** from the baseline is considered as a signal for service overload.

 To mitigate service overload, the requests to **`service1-demo-app.demoapp.svc.cluster.local`** service are passed through a